aravind1843/test/README.md

 # test
-the code is to smooth images using openCV
+the code is to smooth images using openCV/computer vision